Definition of doubtful accounts

 Presenting on balance sheet

-Allowance vs receivables
+Allowance vs. receivables

-Current vs noncurrent classification
+Current vs. noncurrent classification

-• If a portion of the receivables is expected to be collected beyond one year, that portion should be classified as a noncurrent asset
+If a portion of receivables extends beyond one year, that portion should be reclassified as a noncurrent asset.
+Separating current from noncurrent receivables gives financial statement users a clearer picture of the company's near-term liquidity.

 Impact on financial statements